efrederickson/LuaAssemblyTools/Readme.txt

-Yes              Write                            Writes bytecode Yes              Edit                             Inject, remove, and change bytecode Yes [1]          LASM Decompiler                  Decompiles chunks to LASM YES              LASM Parser                      Parses LASM and generates LuaFile's No               Decompiler                       Decompiles LuaFile's to Lua No               DASM converter                   Converts LuaFiles to DASM No               MSIL converter                   Converts LuaFiles to MSIL No               JVM converter                    Converts LuaFiles to Java bytecode No               Version converter (2.4-5.2)      Convert chunks to different versions Partial          Verifier                         Verifies bytecode is valid Yes              Strip/Remove debugging info      Removes debugging info Yes              Add/Edit debugging info          Adds and/or edits debugging info
+Yes              Write                            Writes bytecode Yes              Edit                             Inject, remove, and change bytecode Yes [1]          LASM Decompiler                  Decompiles chunks to LASM Yes              LASM Parser                      Parses LASM and generates LuaFile's No               Decompiler                       Decompiles LuaFile's to Lua No               DASM Decompiler                  Converts LuaFiles to DASM No               MSIL Decompiler                  Converts LuaFiles to MSIL No               JVM Decompiler                   Converts LuaFiles to Java bytecode No               Version converter (2.4-5.2)      Convert chunks to different versions No               Platform converter               ChunkSpy does this already...
+Partial          Verifier                         Verifies bytecode is valid Yes              Strip/Remove debugging info      Removes debugging info Yes              Add/Edit debugging info          Adds and/or edits debugging info